Supply Chain Management

 Initiatives

 The Taisei Group participates in the Human Rights Due Diligence (HRDD) Subcommittee and Supply Chain Subcommittee of the Global Compact Network Japan (GCNJ) which is made up of companies participating in the United Nations Global Compact.
-In 2022, Taisei participated as a member company in the Japan Business Initiative for Biodiversity (JBIB) that works to ensure biodiversity, and served as a member of the working group that studies supply chains.
+In 2022, Taisei participated in the working group that studies supply chains as a member company in the Japan Business Initiative for Biodiversity (JBIB) that works to ensure biodiversity.
 Since 2019, Taisei has also been registered with EcoVadis as a supplier and has disclosed required information.

 • United Nations Global Compact, “Human Rights,” “Labor,” “Environment,” and “Anti-Corruption”